mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 Taurus core widgets, but provides means for developing new components.

 Any kind of web application can build upon layers described above.
-As a proof of concept, a synoptic panel application, which is described later, has been developed.
-Each TangoJS layer is described in details in the following sections.
+As a proof of concept, **a synoptic panel application has been developed**.
+This application is described later in this chapter.
+Each TangoJS layer is covered in details in the following sections.

 ## TangoJS Core - the TANGO API for browsers

 ## TangoJS Connector - pluggable backends

 ## TangoJS WebComponents - HTML widget toolkit

+TangoJS, for example, uses the Web Components [] standard for building UI layer.
+The Web Components

 ## TangoJS Panel - synoptic panel application